QualitativeDataRepository/dvcurator-python/README.md

 Other parameters are:
 - Dropbox folder: Where the archive will be downloaded and extracted to.
 Usually points to a folder that syncs with Dropbox.
 - Repo: Which github repository to post the issues
-- Host: Where the dataverse instance is hosted.
+- Host: Where the dataverse instance is hosted (For QDR: data.qdr.syr.edu)